UKPLab/sentence-transformers/examples/training/README.md

 ## Training Examples
 - [avg_word_embeddings](avg_word_embeddings/) - This folder contains examples to train models based on classical word embeddings like GloVe.
 These models are extremely fast, but are a more inaccuracte than transformers based models.
+- [distillation](distillation/) - Examples to make models smaller, faster and lighter.
 - [multilingual](multilingual/) - Existent monolingual models can be extend to various languages ([paper](https://arxiv.org/abs/2004.09813)).
 This folder contains a step-by-step guide to extend existent models to new languages.
 - [nli](nli/) - Natural Language Inference (NLI) data can be quite helpful to pre-train and fine-tune models to create meaningful sentence embeddings.
 - [quora_duplicate_questions](quora_duplicate_questions/) - Quora Duplicate Questions is large set corpus with duplicate questions from the Quora community.
 The folder contains examples how to train models for duplicate questions mining and for semantic search.